 Getting from The Gambia back into Senegal was a challenge, one that reminded me what it is about Africa that makes me cry, laugh, despair and hope.
 We waited hours, asked many drivers, even bribed an official but could not get a ride into Senegal.
 Finally, a man transporting hundreds of pounds of potatoes to market in Senegal let us pay him a considerable sum to ride with his cargo.

 In a vehicle that was once a small truck but was now made up from parts of several other vehicles, he crammed all his potatoes and sixteen people.
 Like sardines.
 My husband lay on his back atop a mountain of potatoes like an upside down crab, his knees to his chest and his arms seeming to hold up the potato laden roof sagging only inches above him.
 Another man thinking he had found the sweet spot on the roof fell off and the roof suddenly bowed a bit less.
+The next day we made our way to the local police station in Tambacounda so that we could get a stamp in our passports making us official.
+After we had tea with the policeman he wrote in our passports in French the date and, “seen passing through Tambacounda.”

 No comments: